About malignant brain tumours

 In a small number of cases, a similar treatment called proton beam therapy may be recommended.
-However, this is only suitable in very specific cases and currently you’ll need to be referred for treatment abroad if your doctor thinks it’s appropriate.
+However, this is only suitable in very specific cases and currently, you’ll need to be referred for treatment abroad if your doctor thinks it’s appropriate.

-Chemotherapy is medication used to kill cancerous cells.
+Chemotherapy is a medication used to kill cancerous cells.
 It may be used alongside radiotherapy or on its own, either to help kill any cancerous cells left behind after surgery or to help relieve your symptoms when a cure is not possible.

 Chemotherapy medication for brain tumours can be given in a number of ways, including as:

 - tablets (orally) – temozolomide and procarbazine are given in this way

 - injections into a vein (intravenously) – vincristine is given in this way